8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 I also increased my water intake to about 1 ounce per pound of body weight.

 The last two days were pretty intense regarding body transformation and adaptation.
 I went to bed around 7 pm.
-Was wide awake at midnight.
+I was wide awake at midnight.
 I lay in bed and meditated mainly, trying to be as relaxed as possible.
 The [WHOOP](/examinations/whoop-health-monitor/) showed me as asleep most of that time.

 I did the 1-mile walk in the morning.
 Took a nap.
 I did all my physical therapy exercises and additional components from the [MovNat](https://www.movnat.com) week 1 day 1 workout; just some warmup movements.

 ## Tuesday, August 1, 2023

 Felt like I slept well.
-Was able to do all the physical therapy things.
+I was able to do all the physical therapy things.

 - No stiffness
 - Low-grade discomfort and pain similar to the previous day.